-Alpine Bluegrass is a cool season, high altitude, native, bunchgrass.
-Alpine Bluegrass is native to alpine and sub-alpine zones that are cooler and higher in elevation.
+Alpine Bluegrass is a cool season, high altitude bunch grass.
+It is native to our western mountain alpine and sub-alpine zones that are cooler and higher in elevation.
 It can be found in open and disturbed areas including meadows and grassy slopes and can tolerate shade.
 It can tolerate slightly acidic soils.
-It is a relatively short, dense, bunch grass growing from 8 – 20″ tall.
+It is a relatively short, dense, bunch grass that can form a vegetative mat on the ground surface.
+It grows from 8 – 20″ tall.
 Alpine Bluegrass is very cold tolerant.
-Alpine bluegrass is typically used for reclamation and restoration projects and on road construction, ski slopes, and where “all native” plants are desired.
-Wildlife find the grass very palatable, however; it does not produce much tonnage.
-It is a low growing, dense grass that can form a vegetative mat on the surface of the ground.
-Typically takes 1 – 3 weeks to germinate when conditions are right.
+Alpine Bluegrass is typically used for reclamation and restoration projects and on road construction, ski slopes, and where “all native” plants are desired.
+Wildlife find the grass very palatable; however, it does not produce much tonnage.
+Alpine Bluegrass typically takes 1 – 3 weeks to germinate when conditions are right.

 Varieties: AEC Glacier, VNS

 - Purpose: Reclamation, Erosion, and High Elevation

 - Min.
 Precipitation: 20"

 - Native/Introduced: Native

 - Annual/Perrenial: Perennial

 - Growth Pattern: Bunch

 Southwest Seed is happy to help.
 Please feel free to call or email us for more information about our products and services.
 Before you get in touch, you might take a look at our Planning Guide.
 It has information that you can gather prior to contacting us so that we can efficiently answer your questions.